NVIDIA/modulus/README.md

 [![GitHub](https://img.shields.io/github/license/NVIDIA/modulus)](https://github.com/NVIDIA/modulus/blob/master/LICENSE.txt)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 Modulus is an open source deep-learning framework for building, training, and fine-tuning deep learning models using state-of-the-art Physics-ML methods.

-Whether you are exploring the use of Neural operators like the family of Fourier Neural Operators or interested in Physics informed Neural Networks or a hybrid approach in between, Modulus provides you with the optimized stack that will enable you to train your models at real world scale.
+Whether you are exploring the use of Neural operators like Fourier Neural Operators or interested in Physics informed Neural Networks or a hybrid approach in between, Modulus provides you with the optimized stack that will enable you to train your models at real world scale.

 This package is the core module that provides the core algorithms, network architectures and utilities that cover a broad spectrum of physics-constrained and data-driven workflows to suit the diversity of use cases in the science and engineering disciplines.

 Detailed information on features and capabilities can be found in the [Modulus documentation](https://docs.nvidia.com/modulus/index.html#core).